pranav2310/cyber_security_handbook/assets/cyber_security_articles/desktop_laptop.md

-# Desktop & Laptop Security Best Practices
+# Desktop & Laptop Security

 Keeping your desktop or laptop secure is crucial for safeguarding your data and ensuring smooth operation.
 Follow these essential guidelines for safe and responsible device usage.

 ---

-## 1. Use Licensed and Supported Software
+## Use Licensed and Supported Software

 - **Install Only Licensed Operating Systems:** Always use a genuine, licensed operating system for your device.
 - **Check OS Support Status:** Ensure your OS is not “End-Of-Support.”
 For Microsoft Windows, verify OS validity at the [official Microsoft lifecycle page](https://support.microsoft.com/en-in/life).